2020 Small School National Championship Tournament Logistics Information

 To receive the discounted parking rate, participants staying at the Hyatt Regency O’Hare should mention when checking into their guest rooms (not the tournament) that they have parked at the hotel and validate their ticket.
 Participants not staying at the Hyatt Regency O’Hare should use the manual validator box to validate their parking ticket at NAQT’s check-in desk (Friday) or at the Information Desk (Saturday or Sunday).
 Do not use the manual validator box if you are an overnight guest of the hotel!

 The official hotel for the tournament is the Hyatt Regency O’Hare.
-Rooms with one king bed are available for $117 per night and rooms with two double beds are available for $125 per night provided they are booked using the NAQT group rate no later than April 8.
+Rooms with one king bed are available for $117 per night and rooms with two double beds are available for $125 per night.
+To receive this rate, rooms must be booked using NAQT’s group reservation link before April 8, 2020 (and before the room block fills).

 Between the SSNCT and the other events scheduled for the Hyatt Regency O’Hare, it is expected that the hotel will run out of rooms.
 NAQT strongly recommends that teams book their rooms as early as possible, particularly if they want rooms with two double beds.